MrTejpalSingh/to-do-fullstack/README.md

 # to-do-full-stack
-A full stack app to built with spring boot for the back end
+A full stack app built with spring boot for the back end